 The primary purpose of executing the usability testing is to check that the application should be easy to use for the end-user who is meant to use it, whereas sustaining the client's specified functional and business requirements.

-When we use usability testing, it makes sure that the developed software is easy while using the system without facing any problem and makes end-user life easier.
+When we use usability testing, it makes sure that the developed software is straightforward while using the system without facing any problem and makes end-user life easier.

-Usability testing can be done at the design stage of the Software development life cycle (SDLC), and that helps us to get more clarity of the user's needs.
+Note: It can be implemented in the Designing phase of the software development life cycle (SDLC) in order to helps us getting more clarity of the user's needs.

 Easy to understand